-The following economic factors were considered in preparing the Commission's budget for fiscal year 2019-2020:
+The following economic factors were considered in preparing the Commission's budget for fiscal year 2020-2021:

-- Expected continued decrease in Prop 10 tobacco tax revenue due to legislation and reductions in smoking rates. - Commitment to existing desired results identified in the strategic plan. - Utilizing the fund balance to maintain program sustainability for the good of the public and other designated Commission initiatives based on community need.
+- Expected continued decrease in Prop 10 tobacco tax revenue due to legislation and reductions in smoking rates. - Commitment to existing desired results identified in the strategic plan. - Conservative approaches in consideration for the inevitable economic recession caused by COVID-19 - Utilizing the fund balance to maintain program sustainability for the good of the public and other designated Commission initiatives based on community need.

-Future year annual budgets will be adopted in accordance with regularly updated Long Range Financial Plans, and the updated Strategic Plan adopted by the First Five Yuba Commission on June 27, 2019.
+Future year annual budgets will be adopted in accordance with regularly updated Long Range Financial Plans, and the updated Strategic Plan adopted by the First Five Yuba Commission on June 25, 2020.